raystack/raccoon/docs/docs/reference/metrics.md

 ### `server_processing_latency_milliseconds`

-Duration from the time request is receieved to the time events are published.
-This metric is calculated per event by following formula`(PublishedTime - ReceievedTime)/CountEvents`
+Duration from the time request is received to the time events are published.
+This metric is calculated per event by following formula`(PublishedTime - ReceivedTime)/CountEvents`

 - Type: `Timing`
 - Tags: `conn_group=*`